wp-plugins/wp-fastest-cache/readme.txt

 4. All cached files are deleted at the determinated time
 5. Block caching for post and pages (TinyMCE)
 6. Block caching for post and pages (Quicktags)
-7. You can minify your html
-8. You can minify the css files

 == Changelog ==